ericrenone/CGI-Collective-Geometric-Inscription/README.md

 The question is: **what rule produced it?**

+---

+## What Makes This Different

+Every existing approach in spatial and spatiotemporal point process modeling looks at events that have already occurred — crime locations, seismic activity, disease cases, ecological distributions — and asks: *what pattern is this?* The field is, at its foundation, descriptive forensics on outcomes.

+CGI inverts that objective entirely.
+The shapes on the surface are not events to be characterized.
+They are evidence of a reasoning process — something that happened inside a person's mind when they looked at the paper, read the existing configuration, and decided where to place a shape.
+The framework does not describe where things landed.
+It asks why a person put something there, and recovers that reason from the geometry left behind.

+Three structural features separate CGI from the current frontier.

+**The intensity function is a decision rule, not a rate.** In all existing marked point process literature, the conditional intensity $\lambda(q, \ell \mid X_t)$ quantifies how frequently events arise from a physical or social process.
+In CGI it quantifies the probability that a deliberate agent, reading the current field, chooses a specific shape and location.
+This is not a terminological distinction — it changes what the model is for, what counts as a good fit, and what the estimated parameters mean.

+**The artifact is simultaneously record, stimulus, and coordination medium.** The shared surface is the complete history of all prior decisions, the perceptual input that structures the next decision, and the only channel through which strangers implicitly coordinate — without speaking, without awareness of each other's existence.
+No existing spatial model treats a physical object as all three of those things at once, because no existing spatial model is about human agents coordinating through an artifact they are collectively constructing.

+**Marks carry intrinsic geometry.** Every existing marked point process treats the mark as a dimensionless label — a category, a type, a scalar.
+CGI treats the mark as a shape, and shapes have geometry that structurally changes how they relate to neighbors in space.
+A circle adjacent to a square is a geometrically different configuration than a square adjacent to a triangle.
+That difference enters the interaction energy.
+It is not currently modeled anywhere in the literature.

+---

 This framework models the evolving artifact as a **sequential marked spatial point process** and treats participant decisions as draws from a **field-conditioned probability measure**.
 The scientific objective is to recover the **conditional intensity function** that governs how participants select shape type and placement location given the configuration they observe.

 ---